 Make changes to your draft.

-To create an argumentative essay, you will have to consider various factors.
+After going through this guide, you’d have learned how to create an argumentative essay and consider various factors.
 Select an argumentative subject that fascinates you.
 Your argument in the essay must be debatable.
 Your essay should keep a particular audience in consideration.

 Create essays with strong facts: